nzlosh/err-stackstorm/docs/show_case.rst

 Some generous people have kindly taken the time to create content around using the err-stackstorm project.
 Links have been provided to help others find find the work:

+    * ChatOps chronicles - An exciting journey to a wonderland of conversation-driven DevOps by Denys Havrysh https://medium.com/chatops-chronicles
+    * Introduction to ChatOps.
+Errbot + Slack integration by Michał Wcisło. https://devopsspiral.com/video/chatops-intro/
     * ChatOps level up with StackStorm by Michał Wcisło https://devopsspiral.com/video/chatops-stackstorm/
-    * ChatOps chronicles - An exciting journey to a wonderland of conversation-driven DevOps by Denys Havrysh https://medium.com/chatops-chronicles

 Thank you to everyone who has contributed to the err-stackstorm project!